Politics: Political culture

 Political culture describes how culture impacts politics.
 Every political system is embedded in a particular political culture.
 Lucian Pye's definition is that, "Political culture is the set of attitudes, beliefs, and sentiments, which give order and meaning to a political process and which provide the underlying assumptions and rules that govern behavior in the political system."

 Trust is a major factor in political culture, as its level determines the capacity of the state to function.
 Postmaterialism is the degree to which a political culture is concerned with issues which are not of immediate physical or material concern, such as human rights and environmentalism.
 Religion has also an impact on political culture.

 Political dysfunction

-Political corruption

-Political corruption is the use of powers for illegitimate private gain, conducted by government officials or their network contacts.
-Forms of political corruption include bribery, cronyism, nepotism, and political patronage.
-Forms of political patronage, in turn, includes clientelism, earmarking, pork barreling, slush funds, and spoils systems; as well as political machines, which is a political system that operates for corrupt ends.

-When corruption is embedded in political culture, this may be referred to as patrimonialism or neopatrimonialism.
-A form of government that is built on corruption is called a kleptocracy ('rule of thieves').
+Political dysfunctions include gridlock and voter suppression.

 Proxy politics

-The term "proxy politics" refers to specific forms of political influences and/or political actions that are conducted through proxy political parties (mainly in domestic politics), or through proxy wars (mainly in international politics).
+The term "proxy politics" refers to specific forms of political influences and actions that are conducted through proxy political parties (mainly in domestic politics), or through proxy wars (mainly in international politics).